ChrisAnd1998/GRBL-Pendant-with-LCD/README.md

 * Can be used while connected to PC with Gcode sender software

 Send any command to GRBL with push buttons.
 Already included Jogging with pin 7, 6, 5, 4, 3 and 2.
+Diagonal jogging support included.
 And Unlock with pin 8.

 * Pin 7 = X1